neonhydroxide/tct/README.md

 **Lipinski:**
  - Bugfixes
+ - Fix number of EVs to address possible tie (163-163 apparently possible)
+ - Ending question northeast boost fix
+ - Add gregoire tag to the Cheney question
+ - "Couple of other very minor bugs I noticed as well (both issue scores so I could be wrong), calling for Cheney to resign should probably be a plus to Social score instead of a minus and going Nimby should be a minus to Econ instead of a plus"
  - Pawlenty tree?
 (Also rethink replacing Pawlenty with someone more appropriate - Ben Nelson?)
  - Possibly replace cliched 2016 primary reference
  - Lipinski independent tree
  - Lipinski-McCain coalition tree
- - Flesh out custom endings - incl new ending for merged party
+ - Flesh out custom endings - incl new ending for merged party (so it doesn't act like democrats vanish from the face of the earth)

 **McCain:**
  - Total rewrite of most questions